biodotpe/os-link/README.md

 ![Theme](https://cdn.cottle.cloud/littlelink/themesupport.gif)

 #### 📦 LittleLink Extended
 Looking for more niche services to add to your copy of LittleLink?
-Check out [LittleLink Extended](https://github.com/sethcottle/littlelink-extended). *I contributed adding ORCID and ResearchGate buttons because of their relevance as academic platforms*.
+Check out [LittleLink Extended](https://github.com/sethcottle/littlelink-extended).

+*I contributed to the LittleLink project by adding ORCID and ResearchGate buttons because of their relevance as academic platforms*.

 #### 💖 Supporters
-You can support LittleLink by [buying a coffee to Seth](https://www.buymeacoffee.com/seth).
+You can support LittleLink by [buying a coffee for Seth](https://www.buymeacoffee.com/seth).

 ---

 ### License

-This repository is openly licensed by Pierre Padilla, based on the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This repository is openly licensed by Pierre Padilla Huamantinco, based on the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).